Analytic vectors in continuous p-adic representations: Analytic vectors in induced representations

-We study the interaction of passage to (higher) analytic vectors with locally analytic induction.
+As an application we study the interaction of the functors $\Ti$ with locally analytic induction.
 This implies an explicit formula for the higher analytic vectors in principal series representations.
 As usual $G$ denotes a locally $L$-analytic group.